LukeWatkiss-GameDev/College-FMP-Sniper-Legend/README.md

-This is a "game" i made for my final major project at Wakefield college, this is also my first "Large scale game" i have created.
+This is a game i made for my final major project at Wakefield college, this is also my first "Large scale game" i have created.

 The Game can be found on itch : https://luke-watkiss.itch.io/sniper-legend